roguehistory/DIGH-HIST3812/content/en/building/library.md

 _Photo by Jez Timms, [unsplash.com](https://unsplash.com/photos/8muUTAmcWU4)_

 The possible readings are grouped under four broad headings.
 They represent merely a starting point, not a canon.
+This list is non-exhaustive, non-canonical, and is heavily tilted towards museums.
+Let's fix that balance.

+If a pdf is online, and you are able to open it in your browser, you should be able to use Hypothes.is on it.
+Sometimes you won't be able to.
+In those cases, get in touch with me right away so we can figure something out.

 ## Foundations: Cultural Heritage & Information
 >in which we lay the groundwork for our understanding of CHI, its larger contexts, and what the major research questions are.